-You can handpick Learning Portal videos, sounds, images and pathways to create your own playlist on whatever theme you like.
+After creating a free profile, you can handpick Learning Portal videos, sounds, images and pathways to create your own playlist on whatever theme you like.
 Playlists can be enjoyed on their own for fun or as educational resources.

 To upload your own content to the Learning Portal, ask to become a co-creator after creating your profile.
 We look forward to exchanging ideas with learners from all across the province.